 Phase 1 also commences receiving, sorting, and shipping of owner's produce on-site, in the open air, on native soil, of the Applicant's commodities farmed both on this site, and from other, off-site properties owned by the Applicant.
-A public water system, under California Health and Safety Code (HSC) Section 116275 (h), that regularly serves at least 25 individuals daily at least 60 days out of the year, will be permitted, installed and fully operational before the threshold number of employees is reached.
+A public water system, under California Health and Safety Code (HSC) Section 116275 (h), that regularly serves at least 25 individuals daily at least 60 days out of the year, will be permitted, installed and fully operational.
 The public water system is subject to permit by the State Water Resources Control Board (SWRCB).
 This phase is scheduled for 2023.

 A 262 foot residential well is present on the property, but it has been determined to have no practical uses in meeting the domestic demand of the proposed entity; it does not meet the necessary water quality or local code requirements to qualify as an approved public water supply well in that it has a shallow bentonite annular seal and contains levels of nitrate and uranium above their respective state Maximum Contaminant Levels.
 A new water well will be drilled and used to supply potable water to the project.
-A public water system for on-site use only will be installed when the number of employees reach the threshold as required by the State under California Health and Safety Code Section 116275(h).
+A public water system for on-site use only will be installed as required by the State under California Health and Safety Code Section 116275(h).
 The new water system will consist of an 8 inch well drilled to a depth of 480 feet, a 10 HP submersible pump, a 1,500-gallon hydropneumatics tank, and approximately 250 feet of distribution piping.
-If necessary, filtration equipment will be designed as a part of the improvements (Quality Service, Inc., 2019).
+(Quality Service, Inc., 2019).